Flexiana/framework/doc/getting-started.md

 ### 4. Populate database with data

-On application start, the framework will look for database migrations located in the configured location.
+On application start, Xiana will look for database migrations located in the configured location.
 By default, this location is set to *resources/migrations* directory*.*

 It is possible to create migrations by running from the project directory